danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When a `literal` node is run, the result of evaluation is `value`.
 Evaluation never fails.

+#### `varBind` &mdash; `@varBind{name: name, value: expression}`

+* `name: name` &mdash; Variable name to bind (typically a string).

+* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

+This represents a variable binding (assignment) statement as part of a closure body.

+When run, the `value` expression is evaluated.
+If it evaluates to void, then evaluation fails (terminating the runtime).
+Otherwise, the `name` is looked up and resolved to a variable reference.
+It is an error (terminating the runtime) if no such variable is found, or if such a variable is found and it is not available for binding (or rebinding).
+Otherwise, the evaluated value is bound to the variable.

+The result of evaluating this form is the same as the result of evaluating `value`.

 #### `varRef` &mdash; `@varRef(name)`

 * `name` (required) &mdash; Name of a variable (typically a string).